 - Platform: Sustainable book swap program: develop a system in which students can easily sell or swap textbooks bought for particular classes.
 Increased applicant diversity: a program where student leaders sign up to visit local high schools and increase community engagement.
 Graduate test scholarships: create a scholarship fund to assist students as they apply for the next phase of education.
 Horned frog pride: start new traditions as a school.
 For example, the night before a huge rival game, a statue of our rival school can be placed on campus for students to paint and topple.
 Post college preparation: increased focus on financial literacy, organization, and home care in first-year classes.

-- Academics: Junior pursuing a dual-degree in marketing and finance
+- Academics: Junior pursuing a dual-degree in economics and finance

 - Involvement: Current student body vice president, TCU Dutchmen, Gamma Phi Beta, Leadership Scholars Program, Leaders for Life, Frog Camp Facilitator.